Extra-twisted connected sum G_2-manifolds: Building blocks from semi-Fano 3-folds

 We can however restrict attention to the case when $X' \subset \PP^4(3, 2, 1, 1, 1)$ is tangent to $\{X_1 = 0\}$ at $p$.
 Then the section $\kd' := \{X_1 = 0\} \cap X'$ has a double point at $p$; generically it is an ordinary double point, and the proper transform $\kd \subset X$ is a smooth section of $-K_X$.
 Now $|{-}K_X|$ is spanned by $X_1, X_2^2, X_2X_3$ and $X_3^2$, and defines a morphism onto a quadric cone in $\PP^3$ (mapping $p$ to the vertex of the cone); it is defined everywhere because the conditions $p \in X'$ and tangency with $\{X_1 = 0\}$ at $p$ imply that the defining polynomial of $X'$ has no $X_4^6$ or $X_0X_4^3$ coefficients, so that $p$ is the only point on $X'$ with $X_1 = X_2 = X_3 = 0$.
 (Geometrically, the morphism resolves the projection of $X'$ onto $\{X_0 = X_4 = 0\} \cong \PP^2(2,1,1) \subset \PP^4(3, 2, 1, 1, 1)$).

 Since $-K_X$ is evidently not big, even this non-generic blow-up fails to be weak Fano.
-We can nevertheless apply Construction \ref{constr:block} to construct a building block from $X$, or Construction \ref{constr:invblock} from the double cover $Y$ of $X$ branched over $\kd$.

-But it takes more work since we now have to check some properties, which are automatic if $Y$ is semi-Fano, by hand: \begin{itemize} \item $H^2(Y) \to L$ is injective with image $N$ primitive.
-Then the hypotheses of Propositions \ref{prop:ind2block} and \ref{prop:s_fano} hold, so that $Z$ is a pleasant involution block. \item Any generic $N$-polarised K3 appears as an anticanonical divisors in some member of the family of blocks. \end{itemize}
+We can nevertheless apply Construction \ref{constr:block} to construct a building block from $X$, or Construction \ref{constr:invblock} to construct an involution block from the double cover $Y$ of $X$ branched over $\kd$.
+However, it takes more work since we now have to check some properties, which are automatic if $Y$ is semi-Fano, by hand: \begin{itemize} \item In the description of the example that follows, we show that $H^2(Y) \to L$ is injective with image $N$ primitive.
+Then the hypotheses of Propositions \ref{prop:ind2block} and \ref{prop:s_fano} hold, so that $Z$ is a pleasant involution block. \item In Lemma \ref{lem:deg_hyper} we show that any generic $N$-polarised K3 appears as an anticanonical divisors in some member of the family of blocks. \end{itemize}

 \begin{ex} Note that there exist sections of $\calo(-1)$ passing through $p$ that meet $X'$ transversely, defining smooth $H' \in |{-}\half K_{X'}|$.
 The proper transform $H \subset X$ of such a divisor is in $|{-}\half K_X|$.
 Let $C \subset \kd$ be the intersection with such a section.
 It is a double cover of $\PP^2$ branched over 4 points, so $C$ is an elliptic curve (and $b_1(C) = 2$).
 The nef cone of $X$ is spanned by $H$ and $\pi^*H' = H+E$, where $E$ is the exceptional~$\PP^2$.